Shaf8808/battleships/README.md

 * One big issue that had to be looked at was the number of boards that was going to be included in my game.
 I decided that it would be best to include two, one hidden, and the other a player board that the user would see and interact with during the game.

 * A big part of my project for making this particular game is user input validation.
 It was essential that my game responded appropriately to any form of input from the users' end.
 It was important, first and foremost, that my game had clear and precise instructions that the user could understand when told to enter a specific input.
 For example, when I need the user to enter a specific row or column, I clearly displayed the range which the user must keep within when entering their selection, such as 1-9.
-My code had to include an if statement that would take into consideration each of the scenario that the gam may be presented with based on the players' input.
+My code had to include an if statement that would take into consideration each of the scenario that the game may be presented with based on the players' input.
 This was the most difficult part of the game, and I am proud that I managed to accomplish this in clear and concise code.

 ## Validator Testing